Gimantha-Karunasekara/ISEC3004-Assignment/README.md

 #### index.html - Main page for the website<br>
 #### Backend - Backend Server
 This backend acts as a server for the website.
 It is written in NodeJS and ExpressJS.
 It uses MongoDB as the database.<br>
-To run the backend server, navigate to the directory and run the following commands:<be>
+To run the backend server, navigate to the directory and run the following commands:<br>
+<b>Make sure to replace the mongoose.connect the URL with your mongoDB URL.<b>

 ```console
 npm install